djwilkins/Complete-Intro-to-React-v5/README.md

 # Error boundaries

-This is a feature that Hooks cannot do - but Class Components can.
+This is a feature that Hooks cannot do - but Class Components can (which in a related story, cannot use hooks).

 Instructor mentioned that the entire time he worked at Netflix, he never used Error boundaries.